• Recipes

 The spiciness of this sauce comes from cayenne pepper, and while it can be really hot, the nice part about this recipe is that you can turn the heat up or down by the amount you put in it.
 The sauce also has a sweet taste to it that comes from the light brown sugar, so if you want it a little more or less sweet, you can adjust the sugar level accordingly.
 I love spicy food, and this is a recipe I would say has the perfect balance of spice and flavor.
 If you’re somebody who likes things more mild, but still want the Nashville Hot flavor, maybe use a little less cayenne pepper.

 There are endless possibilities of what you can do with this recipe, but the main point is to fry the fish so it’s nice and crispy on the outside, but still juicy on the inside.
-Grouper is undoubtably the best fish to achieve both of those things.
-I hope you enjoy this recipe!
+Grouper is undoubtably the best fish to achieve both of those things, and is very forgiving!

 5 from 3 votes